 Start date: September 2023

 Why choose this course

-Our MRes Economics is designed to be your first step towards doctoral research, leading either to our three-year PhD, or to a stand-alone MRes degree.
+Our MRes Economics is designed to be your first step towards doctoral research, leading typically to our three-year PhD, or it may lead to a stand-alone MRes degree.

-Our School of Economics produces graduates sought-after by leading economics departments, central banks and research institutions around the world.
+Our School of Economics produces graduates sought-after by leading economics departments, central banks, research institutions, consultancies and think tanks around the world.

 What you will study

 The MRes Economics course is designed to lead on to our three-year PhD Economics course, providing the foundation towards doctoral research.
 Alternatively, you can also graduate with a stand-alone MRes degree after one year.